saurify/rofi-passx/README.md

 A secure, Rofi-integrated CLI tool to backup browser passwords into `pass`, fetch credentials via Rofi, and onboard new users with GPG/pass setup.

+## Documentation

+- **[API Documentation](API.md)** - Detailed developer documentation for extending and modifying rofi-passx
+- This README - User guide and basic usage

 ## Features
 - Import passwords from Firefox/Chrome CSV exports into `pass`
 - Rofi UI to search and copy credentials (password, username, or both)